gabebear/TSPPrintingExample/README.md

     - no static binary blobs to worry about when ARM64v2 comes out.
 (Unlike StarMicronic's driver)
  - This driver works when your network blocks ICMP/pings.
 (Unlike StarMicronic's driver)

-I've tried it with a TSP650II and a couple TSP100LAN/TSP143LAN printers and it been pretty solid.
+I've tried it with a TSP650II and a couple TSP100LAN/TSP143LAN printers and it has been pretty solid.

 This is released under the Creative Commons Attribution-ShareAlike 4.0 International License.